zheensuseyi/zheensuseyi/README.md

 <div align="center">
   <h1>👋 Hello!!
 I'm Zheen Suseyi!</h1>
   <h2>🤩 Welcome To My Profile!!! </h2>
   <p>In 2024, I graduated with my B.S in Computer Science!
-Despite this, Everyday is still a constant effort to further learn and improve!
+I believe when it comes to Software Developement, everyday is a constant effort to further learn and improve!
  </p>

   <h3> My Skills </h3>